Palestinian journalist killed in Israel-Gaza protests

 Photos showed Murtaja lying wounded on a stretcher wearing a navy-blue protective vest marked ‘PRESS’ in large black capital letters.
 Health officials said a live bullet had penetrated the side of his abdomen and he succumbed to his wounds in hospital.

-The protests began on March 30 along the Israel-Gaza frontier with daily demonstrations dubbed “The Great March of Return”.
+An Israeli military spokeswoman said the army was looking into the incident and could not comment further at this stage.

+The daily protests, dubbed “The Great March of Return”, began on March 30 along the Israel-Gaza frontier, reviving a longstanding demand for the right of return of Palestinian refugees to towns and villages from which their families fled, or were driven out, when the state of Israel was created.

 Israel has stationed sharpshooters to stop attempts by Palestinians to breach the border or sabotage the security fence.

 Freelance photographer Ashraf Abu Amra told Reuters he was next to Murtaja, whom he said was wearing a helmet and protective vest.
 Abu Amra said they were both clearly marked as journalists.